-HoneysWe do more honey coffees from El Salvador now than before.
-They are mainly keeping all the mucilage on the beans (full honey) and the majority is dried on raised beds in sun.
-Some are dried on beds under shade and on Patio.
+We do more honey coffees from El Salvador now than before.
+The producers keep all the mucilage on the beans (full honey) and the majority is dried on raised beds in sun.
+Some are dried on beds under shade and on patios.

-NaturalsAs for honeys the majority is dried on raised beds in sun.
-Some are dried on beds under shade and on Patio.
-We are still experimenting quite a bit with the drying process, thickness of layers etc.
+As for naturals, the majority are dried on raised beds in sun.
+Some lots are dried on beds under shade and on patios.

 Drying is traditionally done on concrete or clay patios.
 But many producers have also started to dry coffees on drying beds.
 Depending on the altitudes, the temperature will vary, and so will the drying times.
 But this can also be managed by building up the layers of cherry on the bed.
 Many Central American coffees deteriorate quickly and taste old even within 6 months of the harvest.
 We think this has a lot to do with the drying, and if you don’t have awareness the coffee can dry in 2-4 days.
 We have a lot of dialogue and have done many trials to increase drying times.
 In most cases it can be adjusted with layers and covering the parchment mid to let it rest and to get a more homogenous drying helps on both aging and cup profile.
 For commodities and generic coffees many larger producers and/or exporters are also using guardiolas (mechanical dryers), but none of the coffees we are buying is mechanically dried.

 Quantities: Varies from 5 – 100 bag lots.
 Average 20 bag lots